Check them out here

 Ontario Secondary School Credit

-Participants have the option of achieving a Grade 11 course credit in Outdoor Leadership.
+Participants have the option of achieving a Grade 11 course credit in Healthy Living and Outdoor Activities.
+The course code is PAD3O and is worth 1 full credit (110 hours).